 Sugar Egg Puff ($4.95) – A signature dessert here with powered sugar on top.
 Crunchy and fresh out of fryer.
 A must, so save room for it or just order it first!
 These are freshly made, so do not order them until you are ready for dessert.

 Durian Puff Pastry ($6.90) still possessed that fragrant odor that some call stinky.
 This pastry was quite crispy as it was freshly fried.
-Order it if you like durian.
+Must order if you love durian.